russhustle/leetpattern/docs/md/1129_shortest_path_with_alternating_colors.md

 ## 1129.
-Shortest Path With Alternating Colors
+Shortest Path with Alternating Colors